ThomasRettig/coffee-cart/README.md

 # Coffee cart

-This is a fork of the [original repo](https://github.com/jecfish/coffee-cart). https://coffee-kart.netlify.app/.
-This demo created with Vue 3 + Typescript + Vite.
+This is a fork of the [original repo](https://github.com/jecfish/coffee-cart).

+Live demo: https://coffee-kart.netlify.app/.
+The site is created with Vue 3 + Typescript + Vite.

 ## Getting started